 Unsurprisingly, males predominated in the sample, accounting for 78% of the total.
-These results can be considered as reflecting the old trend where, as pointed out by Crush, et al (2005:14) "the primary reasons for migration in the region have been for labour..." and males have dominated this process.
-Despite the fact that both internal and cross border migration in Southern Africa has been dominated by males, there is a growing tendency for women to migrate (Crush, et al 2005:14).
-The findings of this study show that 22% of the sample Mozambicans living and working in Durban are women.
+These results can be considered as reflecting the old trend where, as pointed out by Crush, et al (2005, p.14), "the primary reasons for migration in the region have been for labour..." and males have dominated this process.
+Despite the fact that both internal and cross-border migration in Southern Africa has been dominated by males, there is a growing trend for women to migrate (Crush, et al 2005, p.14).
+In this study 22% of the sample (11 individuals) were women.

-Unlike men, whose main motives to enter South Africa are mostly job related, women present various other reasons.
 Mozambican women mainly come to South Africa to join their husbands or relatives, but also become engaged in informal economic activities such as home beauty salons or selling Mozambican food products.
 Others manage to get jobs in Portuguese-owned restaurants, shops or butcheries.